woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 dragging along 拖着，得过且过
 ```

 Dragging along in life is heart-wrenching.
-For the cost of dragging along is missing the mystery and loveliness of Existence.
+For <font color=red>the cost of dragging along is missing the mystery and loveliness of Existence</font>.
 Existence is knocking, but we’re not at home to answer the door.

 Instead we’re off with our stories, dreaming with them,hypnotized by them.
 We can miss our own life in this way.
 We can miss the wholeness, the fulfillment, the effortlessness, the bliss that is waiting.
 We can miss experiencing ourself as the Ocean and not the wave.
 We can stay entangled in a fight for survival, security, pleasure, rightness.

 Let’s become a witness to the mind in our daily life.Let’s become aware.
 Let’s let everything be grist for the mill. **Let’s observe our thoughts coming and going just as we might observe cars on the street coming and going**.
-And in addition,using whatever posture allows us to forget the body without becoming sleepy, let’s take some time out each day to just sit quietly with no activity.
+And in addition,<font color=red>using whatever posture allows us to forget the body without becoming sleepy, let’s take some time out each day to just sit quietly with no activity</font>.
 In the stillness and silence of sitting quietly, the mind will come to seem more and more flimsy,distant.
 And one day it will simply be gone.

 A question: If awareness is not a doingness of any kind,how do we start?
-How do we get it to begin?
-Actually its there already, so beginning is really a matter of allowing it to be there. **Its simply an allowing**.
+How do we get it to begin? <font color=red>Actually its there already, so beginning is really a matter of allowing it to be there</font>. **Its simply an allowing**.
 It just happens when we’re aware that it will.

 **Many things happen which we don’t understand.
 And there’s no need to understand them**.
 Let’s watch.
 How do we eat?
 By moving our hand with its utensil to our mouth.
 Yes,but how do we get our hand to move?
 By contracting the muscles in our arm.
 Yes, but how do we contract the muscles in our arm?
 By sending down a nerve impulse from the brain?And how do we do that? **Ultimately, we don't know how we accomplish even a simple thing like eating.
 We just eat.
 It just happens.**